 Altogether, our approach allowed the identification of a set of 8 reporter genes for the root decision.
 Unexpectedly, almost all these genes belong to the NO3- metabolism functions (Fig. S3C), suggesting an early stimulation of this metabolic function in the Sp.NO3 and C.KCl, as a compensatory response to the nitrogen deprivation (17).
 However, it was surprising to observe the stimulation of this function in the completely NO3- deprived roots.
 Indeed, the expression level of genes like the NiR gene for instance is usually observed down regulated during a nitrogen limitation treatment because of the lack of NO3- (18, 19).
 One possibility would be that the NO3- stored in vacuoles during the first growth days could be remobilized, leading to the stimulation of the NO3- metabolism function for its assimilation (20).
 Finally, the clustering of these 8 genes suggests that the transferase and the unknown function genes could be also involved in the NO3- metabolism function.
+[Again, very speculative]

 4) The cytokinin biosynthesis is specifically involved into the decision to stimulate the lateral roots emergence in the Sp.NO3 compartment.

-First, we have shown that early the alteration of the cytokinin biosynthesis in the ipt3,5,7 mutant affects specifically the up-regulation of the 8 transcriptional indicators in the Sp.NO3 (by 8 hrs).
-Later, this specificity was confirmed by the observation that in the ipt3,5,7 mutant the decision to make more LRs to face the nitrogen limitation was also affected only in the Sp.NO3 compartment.
-These results validated that the 8 genes are appropriate early reporters for the LRs responses in our system.
-They also led us to point on a molecular specificity of the signaling pathway triggered in the Sp.NO3 and C.KCl compartments.
-Indeed, we did not observe any effect of the cytokinin biosynthesis alteration on the stimulation of LRs growth in the C.KCl compartment (Fig. 3B), confirming that the cytokinin related signal rely on the perception of the NO3- availability.
+First, we have shown that the early alteration of the cytokinin biosynthesis in the ipt3,5,7 mutant specifically affects the up-regulation of the 8 transcriptional indicators in the Sp.NO3 (by 8 hrs).
+Later, this specificity was confirmed by the observation that in the ipt3,5,7 mutant the decision to make more LRs to overcome the nitrogen limitation was affected only in the Sp.NO3 compartment.
+These results validated that the 8 genes are appropriate early reporters for the LR responses in our system.
+They also led us to point to the molecular specificity of the signaling pathway triggered in the Sp.NO3 and C.KCl compartments.
+Indeed, we did not observe any effect of the cytokinin biosynthesis alteration on the stimulation of LR growth in the C.KCl compartment (Fig. 3B), confirming that the cytokinin related signal relies on the perception of the NO3- availability.

-Second, to determine which LR parameters are affected by the cytokinin biosynthesis alteration in the Sp.NO3 compartment, we dissected the LR responses of the triple mutant, as described above for the wild-type (SOM Text-1).
-We observed that the mutations affected specifically the stimulation of the LRs emergence in P2 and P3, and not the elongation in the Sp.NO3 compartment (Fig. S4).
-The effect of cytokinins on LRs formation rather than on elongation is consistent with what has been previously described (21).
-However, exogeneous cytokinins treatment or over expression of IPT genes have usually a negative and direct effect on LRs formation (21, 22), suggesting that a removal of the cytokinin-repression could be expected in the triple mutant.
+Second, to determine which LR parameters are affected by the cytokinin biosynthesis alteration in the Sp.NO3 compartment, we analyzed the LR responses of the triple mutant, as described above for the wild-type (SOM Text-1).
+We observed that the mutations affected specifically the stimulation of LR emergence in P2 and P3, and not the elongation in the Sp.NO3 compartment (Fig. S4).
+The effect of cytokinins on LR formation rather than on elongation is consistent with what has been previously described (21).
+However, exogeneous cytokinin treatment or over-expression of IPT genes have usually a negative and direct effect on LR formation (21, 22), suggesting that a removal of the cytokinin-repression could be expected in the triple mutant.
 Instead, we observed an opposite effect since the LR emergence was repressed in the Sp.NO3 compartment.
 Overall, our results suggest that it is not the cytokinin that acts directly on roots development but rather a cytokinin-shoot-derived signal.

 5) The type-A ARRs genes expression in the split-root system supports the hypothesis of an integrated cytokinin signal in the shoots.